mendix/docs/content/refguide7/commit-dialog.md

 ### 4.1 Related Stories {#stories}

-Select the check boxes next to the stories that are related to your commit.
+On the **Related stories** tab page, select the check boxes next to the stories that are related to your commit.
 We recommend small sets of changes so that there is usually just one related story.

 ### 4.2 Changes in Model

-If there are changes in the model this tab page will show a summary of those changes in the form of a grid.
+If there are changes in the model, the **Changes in model** tab page will show a summary of those changes in the form of a grid.

 ### 4.3 Changes on Disk

-If there are changes on disk this tab page will show a summary of those changes in the form of a grid.
+If there are changes on disk, the **Changes on disk** tab page will show a summary of those changes in the form of a grid.
 The tab page will be hidden if there are no disk changes.
 In the very common case that there are model changes and the only change on disk is the project file (.mpr) it will also be hidden, because it does not add useful information in that case.